wp-plugins/cpt-bootstrap-carousel/readme.txt

 * [Bootstrap Carousel in action](http://twitter.github.io/bootstrap/examples/carousel.html)

 I may consider adding an option to load the Bootstrap files in the future if there is demand.
 Let me know if you'd like it!

+If you'd like to contribute to this plugin, you can find it [hosted on GitHub](https://github.com/tallphil/cpt-bootstrap-carousel).

 == Installation ==